maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-2.md

 **Video Script Prompt**

 **Objective:**
-"To explore the dual nature of powerful AI—its immense potential for good and the disastrous consequences if its goals are not specified with perfect care, drawing on the lesson of folklore."
+"To tell the 'parable' of AI, using the King Midas story to show the disastrous consequences of a wish that isn't specified correctly, and how AI could amplify our _own_ worst flaws."

 **Target Vocabulary:**
 "This video explains the high-stakes nature of programming superintelligent AI."